SanderMertens/flecs/docs/Manual.md

 });
 ```

 The first line actually registers the component with Flecs, and captures its name and size.
 The result is stored in a variable with name `ecs_id(Position)`.
-Here, `ecs_entity` is a macro that translates the typename of the component to a variable name.
+Here, `ecs_id` is a macro that translates the typename of the component to a variable name.
 The actual name of the variable is:

 ```c
 FLECS__EPosition